clstoulouse/motu-client-python/README.md

 # <a name="Build">Build</a>
-From the root folder runs the Maven command:
+From the root folder runs the command:

 ```
 ./patchPOMtoBuild.sh
 mvn clean install -Dmaven.test.skip=true
 [...]
 [INFO] BUILD SUCCESS